darzyx/gpu-auction-house/README.md

 ### Key Areas and Design Decisions

 -   Aesthetics: I put a lot of thought into making this both beautiful and usable.
-I took some aesthetic inspiration from the SF Compute home page.
+I took some aesthetic inspiration from the SF Compute home page
 -   Exchange Section: Most important section.
 This lets the user buy/sell market/limit orders with a planned Google Flights-style calendar for optimizing block pricing.
 It's a fun tetris-like problem and I think this solves it well.
 Select GPU quantity, then open calendar to see best prices.
-Select time to see final price.
+Select time to see final price
 -   Price Section: Helps users evaluate current market rates before executing trades
 -   Orders Section: Sortable table design, detailed information, limit order cancellation (UI only)
 -   Portfolio Section positioned above Exchange Section for quick trading decisions